 - Chronic diarrhea.
 If your dog has diarrhea frequently (longer than 3 weeks), it’s considered chronic.
 In this article, I will continue to focus on treating acute or sudden onset diarrhea.

-What to do if your dog gets diarrhea:
+What to do if your dog has diarrhea:

 - Food.
-It can be hard to know what to feed your dog when they get diarrhea.
+It can be hard to know what to diet to use when your dog has diarrhea.
 If your dog has very mild diarrhea (1-2 episodes of loose stool) and otherwise feels fine, I recommend feeding their regular diet.
 If your dog has moderate diarrhea (3-4 episodes of very loose stools), I recommend skipping one meal and then feeding a bland diet of low fat cooked chicken breast and rice.
 If your dog is allergic to chicken, you can substitute with lean ground beef.
 If your dog is eating a raw diet, I recommend gently cooking their diet for a few days.
 If your dog has severe diarrhea (continuous blow out diarrhea), I recommend fasting your dog for 24 hours.
 It is important to continue to offer your dog water.

 - Probiotics.
 Good bacteria can play an important role in bringing your dog’s gut back into balance.
 I like alternating between this soil based probiotic and this non-soil based probiotic.